 Hampton Roads Writers runs a writing center in Virginia Beach, VA that offers workshops, readings, contests, critique groups.
 Hosts a annual two-day Fall conference with keynote speaker, workshops, breakout sessions, ten-minute agent pitches.

 The Howard County Poetry and Literature Society, or HoCoPoLitSo, hosts readings, special events, and “The Writing Life,” a cable TV series.

-Hurston/Wright is a resource for writers of African descent.
+Hurston/Wright is a resource for Black writers.
 They offer workshops for teens and adults, an annual award for college writers, and the Hurston/Wright Legacy Awards for new books of fiction, nonfiction, and poetry.

 The English Department at The George Washington University is host to a free community workshop with visiting writers.
 Open to the public, but admission is limited to 15: participants must present a portfolio of written work for consideration.
 No prior workshop experience or publication is required.
 Workshops meet once a week each Spring semester, for approximately 3 months.
 Leaders are visiting writers of poetry, fiction, and creative nonfiction.

 KCDC hosts workshops and events in public spaces, taught by and for DC residents.
 Most classes last one month and are held in such locations as cemeteries, galleries, cafes, grocery stores, museums, and parks.

 The Maryland Writers’ Association hosts classes and critique groups, readings, contests, an annual conference, and community outreach projects.
 Publishes bimonthly newsletter, Pen in Hand.
 Covers poetry, fiction, and creative nonfiction.
 Based in Annapolis, with seven chapters offering smaller meetings in different regions of the state.
 Fees charged.